shadowaxe99/McScheduler/README.md

 ## Future Work and Contributions

-As this project is still in the early stages, there's a lot of room for development and improvement.
+As this project is now in the development stages, there's a lot of room for development and improvement.
 Here are a few areas where contributions would be particularly useful:

 - Implement the ConversationalAIModel using a real AI model, such as OpenAI's GPT-3.
 - Develop the EmailHandlingSupport class to send and read emails using libraries like smtplib, imaplib, or poplib.